Alberto0235/USB3.2-Hub-4Port/README.md

 > The measured GRSTz de-assertion delay from VBUS rise to the logic-high threshold is **tGRSTz = 42.6 ms**
 > This delay is dominated by the TUSB8044A internal reset release mechanism and the external reset network.
 > The measured value confirms that GRSTz remains asserted long enough during power-up sequencing.
+> The difference between the expected and measured timing is attributed to device tolerances,
+> reset circuitry characteristics and measurement conditions.

 <p align="center">
   <img src="Images/Bringup_GRSTz_PowerOn_Timing.png" width="600"/>